 Handicap Access at the Lincoln Memorial

-Ramps and Elevators for Handicapped Visitors
+Ramps and Elevators for Disabled Visitors at the Lincoln Memorial

 Facing the Lincoln Memorial, you will see a ramp that leads up to the left side of the staircase.
 This leads to a doorway.
 Go straight back to access the elevator to the upper chamber where you will see the Lincoln statue and get a view down the Reflecting Pool towards the Washington Monument and the US Capitol.
 There are also restrooms near the elevator.
 Once up to the inner chamber, you can walk around the entire Lincoln Memorial between the columns without encountering any steps at all.